feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 />
 ```

-### `idSpecifier`
+#### `idSpecifier`

-If multiple instances of the same Feature App are placed onto a single page, an
+If multiple instances of the same Feature App are placed on a single web page,
-`idSpecifier` that is unique for the Feature App ID must be defined by the
+an `idSpecifier` that is unique for the Feature App ID must be defined by the
 integrator:

 ```jsx